Jill Bonny: Executive Director

 Kristen Border Patton: Director of Operations

 Kristen Patton is the Director of Operations at the Poverello Center.
 She graduated from the University of Montana with a bachelor’s degree in political science and began working at the Pov in 2009 as the Administrative Assistant.
 Kristen has completed graduate courses in Human Resource Management, Technical Writing and Non-Profit Management while working at the Pov.
-In her spare time Kristen enjoys golfing, fishing and spending time with rabbits.
+In her spare time Kristen enjoys golfing, fishing and spending time with her rabbit and husband.